 Piper began her writing career shortly after her mother passed away unexpectedly.
 Just a few months prior she had asked for Piper's help to get her memoirs published, but neither had any idea where to begin.
 As Piper worked hard to keep her promise to her late mother, she found, she needed some balance between the sad memories of her mother's passing and her active lifestyle.
 She found that by writing her own stories.

 A lifelong student and lover of history, Mrs. Burgi was always and still is fascinated with historical events.
 She grew up with stories about the most beautiful and fascinating Empress Elisabeth of Austria, and remembers all too well, the first time she heard of the English King Henry VIII and his six wives in high school.
 In 2011, after she picked up a few books about the iconic Henry and his many wives on a whim, she was hooked once again.
 This simple step reignited her love of history, and she has not stopped learning ever since.

-In addition to her seven current books, Piper also has over 400 articles and blog posts published online, as well as in the German Women’s Magazine Mach Mal Pause, which roughly translates to Take a Break.
+In addition to her nine current books, Piper also has nearly 500 articles and blog posts published online, as well as in the German Women’s Magazine Mach Mal Pause, which roughly translates to Take a Break.
 As an animal rights advocate, she fosters dogs and puppies and supports various animal rescue organizations.
 Her great affinity for animals and nature led her to write and publish the canine health book LIVING WITH CANINE EPILEPSY in November 2015 to help raise canine epilepsy awareness - a cause near and dear to her heart.
 When she is not busy chasing after her three dogs or holding on tightly to a good cup of coffee, she can be found typing away on her computer.